markxio/vitis_microbench/README.md

 ### pragma hls unroll factor=100

-For fadd_fabric, with unroll factor=100, the FF and LUT for the main_compute_loop are expected to account for 97.50% and 97.59% of the total configured FF and LUT resources.
+For fadd_fulldsp, with unroll factor=100, the FF and LUT for the main_compute_loop are expected to account for 97.50% and 97.59% of the total configured FF and LUT resources.

 Problem: Implementation leads to very long II~250.
 Would need to make 100 input elements available at iteration start.